Starting Parallel Runs

 Line 2The wait count is set to 10 seconds (2 intervals of 5 seconds).

-Line 3A fact is defined as a list of names.
+Line 3A data element is defined as a list of names.

 Line 4Initiates a loop across the list of names.